Our mission and vision

 Team development is very important to us and our children are benefiting from our Training Academy.
 This initiative has meant that we have better trained and higher motivated team members who realise that we believe in their potential enough to invest in their continued professional development.
 Regularly reflecting on our practice allows us to benefit from a continued cycle of self-development and improvement.

-In 10 years, I have seen the nursery grow to five nurseries and a Head Quarters, with 140 team members.
-Our plan is to ensure that our five nurseries are the best that they can be, providing excellent childcare for our families.
+In 12 years, I have seen the nursery grow to four nurseries, with a Head Office, with 90 team members.
+Our plan is to ensure that our four nurseries are the best that they can be, providing excellent childcare for our families.

 Our children and families remain at the heart of what we do.
 Underneath it all I’m just a working mum, who wanted the best early years care possible for her children, and now want to provide that to other mums too.